devnacho/timeline-take-home/README.md

 - It should have a reasonably obvious purpose / use.
 At least something that you could explain to us in a couple of paragraphs of text (with the assumption you are explaining to experienced engineers).

-- It is something that has primarily been worked on by you.
+- It is something that has been worked only by you (excluding libraries).

 To submit: